Posted on Friday, January 3rd, 2025 at 9:00 am

 If this is your first offense, you might be eligible for a reduced sentence, probation, or even a battery plea bargain in Illinois.

-Still, a conviction can seriously damage your future—your jobs, licenses, and reputation—so it is important to get legal help right away.
+Still, a conviction can seriously damage your future—your jobs, licenses, and reputation—so it is essential to get legal help immediately.

 Self-Defense in Battery Cases